ronan-m/rochambeau-scala/README.md

 # Rochambeau
-This is an implementation of Rochambeau in Scala
+This is an implementation of Rochambeau in Scala.

 ## Test/Run
 Type `test` in sbt shell  to run the tests.